algernon-A/LineToolLite/README.md

 ## Place a line

-- **Left-click** where you want the line to begin, and **left-click** again at the desired endpoint to place the objects. **Note**: Curves require three clicks &mdash; start, guidepoint, and end).
+- **Click** where you want the line to begin, and click again at the desired endpoint to place the objects. **Note**: Curves require three clicks &mdash; start, guidepoint, and end.
 - **Shift-click** at the end of a line starts a new line placement at the spot where the previous line ended.
 - **Control-click** at the end of a line leaves it in preview mode; you can adjust the settings and see the results in real-time.
 You can also drag the highlighted control points (blue circles) to adjust the line positioning (**Control-click** to start dragging ensures that you don't accidentally trigger placement if you miss the point circles, but regular clicking also works).
-When finished, **left-click** to place or **right-click** to cancel.
+When finished, **click** to place or **right-click** to cancel.
 - **Right-click** to cancel placement.

 ### Tool options